imane0101010/Calculator/README.md

 ```

-N.B: This calculator ignores the decimal part and can´t display larger numbers(more than 6 digits).Stay tuned for future updates!
+N.B: This calculator ignores the decimal part and can´t display larger numbers(more than 6 digits).Stay tuned for more updates!